MotohisaFukuda/RTNI/README.md

 ## LICENSE
 This project is licensed under the terms of the [GNU GENERAL PUBLIC LICENSE v3.0](https://github.com/MotohisaFukuda/RTNI/edit/master/LICENSE.txt)

-## AUTHORS
 When using this software, please cite as

-* RTNI - A symbolic integrator for Haar-random tensor networks, Motohisa Fukuda, Robert König and Ion Nechita, arXiv:11.3
+RTNI - A symbolic integrator for Haar-random tensor networks, Motohisa Fukuda, Robert König and Ion Nechita, arXiv:11.3

 ### Markdown